yxj0312/vue3-forms/README.md

 ### Appropriate types

-n HTML we have a wide variety of input elements to craft our forms, but one element in particular rules them all.
+In HTML we have a wide variety of input elements to craft our forms, but one element in particular rules them all.
 The catch-all input allows us the flexibility of creating text inputs, but we can also transform it into checkboxes and radio buttons with the type property.

 A common mistake is to ignore this type property when creating text inputs.
 Most of us know and commonly use two regularly: type email and password.